ReyaLab/AI_Colony_Counter/README.md

 <img width="572" alt="example2" src="https://github.com/user-attachments/assets/4d8a9ec4-f1f7-4bad-9ebe-16ba7b83b074" />

 # Installation:
 Have Python3, and the following libraries: Numpy, Pandas, Tkinter, Opencv, Transformers, PIL, matplotlib.
 NVIDIA's CUDA is recommended for performance but not strictly necessary for usage.
+We recommend you use a conda environment to avoid conflicts with other projects.
-Download the three python files above and the model itself.
+Download the three python files above and the model itself (place the model.safetensors, config.json, and training_args.bin files in one folder with the model name).

 https://huggingface.co/ReyaLabColumbia/Segformer_Organoid_Counter_GP